 In October 2006, the Haiti Micah Project joined its partner in Mirebalais, St. Peter’s Episcopal Church.
 150 children were identified who were in critical need of life saving food, clean water, health care, education, and emotional well-being were provided.

 Each day, Madame Charite, Rev. Constant’s mother, walked the streets, reaching out to the homeless and hungry children so they could be brought life-saving essentials and educational opportunities.

 In 2009 HMP began the Solidarite et Action pour Les Enfants de Sion, the SAES Home.
 After the earthquake, 2010 the number of children in the home grew to 21 children.
 The majority of the children come from the Azile Communale, an overcrowded open air structure, occupied by the poorest of the poor in Mirebalais.

-Currently, there are 27 children living in the home range from 28-30.
+Now in 2018, the number of children currently living in the home range from 28-30.
 The children attend several schools in Mirebalais.
-They receive 24 hour care by a staff of six adults including an English tutor.
-The children attend St. Peter’s Episcopal School.
-The children are thriving in their new environment and responding well to the loving care of the staff.
-Many have significantly improved their academic skills, have dreams beyond high school.
+They receive 24-hour care by a staff of six adults, that includes an English tutor.
+The children thrive in their new environment and respond well to the loving care of our staff.
+The children have significantly improved their academic skills and have dreams beyond high school.
 Many are at the top of their class and are learning to speak Haitian Creole, French, Spanish, and English.

 Staring with 150 children, our mission provides food, clean water, health care, education, vocational training and emotional well-being for each child.
 Each day we walk the streets of Mirebalais to reach out to the homeless and hungry children.
 By providing life-saving essentials and educational opportunities.